srtian/Record/README.md

 # 2022

 ## 11.11
 I have seen an article about English studies written by Wanying.
-Check out the article for more detail: https://www.yinwang.org/blog-cn/2020/03/06/english-learning-tips and https://www.yinwang.org/blog-cn/2018/11/23/grammar.
+You can check out the article for more detail: https://www.yinwang.org/blog-cn/2020/03/06/english-learning-tips and https://www.yinwang.org/blog-cn/2018/11/23/grammar.

 It has some advice:
 1. practice using verbs to make sentences, the more the better